applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 $F$ and $T$ are defined at the same time.

-$F$ looks a lot like the scoring matrix we defined in the previous step, but it has one extra row and column, corresponding to the start of each of the sequences (a *state* that is independent of the first residue of the sequences that is important for our algorithm). $F$ keeps track of the best score of the alignment for each pair of positions, if the alignment were to terminate at that pair of positions.
+$F$ looks a lot like the matrix we defined in our simplistic example above, but it has one extra row and column, corresponding to the start of each of the sequences (a *state* that is independent of the first residue of the sequences that is important for our algorithm). $F$ keeps track of the best score of the alignment through the corresponding pair of positions, if the alignment were to terminate at that pair of positions.

-Because there are multiple possible alignments that a score in $F$ can be derived from, we use our second matrix, $T$, to track which single alignment led to each score in $F$. $T$ has the same shape (i.e., number of rows and columns) as $F$, and its values encode information about how the sequences were aligned to result in the score in the corresponding cell in $F$.
+Because there are multiple possible alignments that a score in $F$ can be derived from, we use our second matrix, $T$, to track which single alignment led to each score in $F$. $T$ has the same shape (i.e., numbers of rows and columns) as $F$, and its values encode information about how the sequences were aligned to result in the score in the corresponding cell in $F$.

 Prior to initialization, $F$ and $T$ would look like the following.